I went to Taipei curious and hopeful, but with low expectations. I expected a city more like Singapore: flashy, busy, crowded.

 Drink bubble tea where it was created

-The Taiwanese are obsessed with the texture of food, and chewy textures are one of their favorites (hence why fish cakes are such a popular ingredient in Taiwanese cooking).
+The Taiwanese are obsessed with the texture of food, and chewy textures are one of their favorites.
 Curious?
 Read all about the beloved “Q texture” found in Taiwanese food.

 Explore Taipei’s own Yangmingshan National Park